This license law encourages nonresidents who once lived in Montana to "come home to hunt" with parents, siblings and other close family members.

 The program is aimed at continuing Montana family traditions by making an effort to bring sons, daughters and family back home during hunting season.
 The sponsoring adult family member must claim Montana as his or her legal residence and must have a valid Montana hunting license.
 The sponsor can be a parent, step-parent, grandparent, sibling, step-sibling, child, step-child, spouse, or in-law.

-Qualifying nonresidents must apply for either a $570 deer or $959 big game combination license by March 15, 2013.
+Qualifying nonresidents needed to apply for either a $311 deer or $515 big game combination license by March 15, 2017.
 To actually hunt in Montana, the nonresident awarded a Come Home to Hunt license must hunt with a properly licensed adult family member.
 Proceeds from the sale of Come Home to Hunt licenses will be used by FWP to acquire public hunting access to inaccessible public land.